-willingly obedient out of a sense of duty and respect
+willingly obedient out of a sense of respect

 The tone surrounding the word "dutifully" is not so respectful because 1) it describes a manner of eating at an airport, 2) it describes Brave Orchid's niece and not her children, and 3) it is being used by an author whose book highlights struggles with familial duties.